skyzyx/spaceman-spiff/README.md

 or when we need to add an additional SPF record and want to keep the DNS lookup count low.

-This app has two ports: Ruby and Go.
-The Ruby version was written first, and was later ported to Go.
-They should be identical, making it a good opportunity to learn Go if you already know some Ruby.
+This app has three ports: Ruby, Go and Swift 2.0.
+The Ruby version was written first, and was later ported to Go, then again to Swift 2.0.
+They should be (nearly) identical, making it a good opportunity to learn Go and Swift if you already know some Ruby.

 The Ruby source code is shorter, but the compiled Go binary runs measurably faster.
 Go appears to be the lovechild of Python and C. If that's something you're into, you're gonna love Go.

+Swift 2.0 feels more comfortable if you come from a Ruby, JavaScript, C#, Scala or **Modern** PHP (and/or Hack) background because it borrows concepts from across the board.

-## Installation
+## Installation (Go version)

 1. [Install Go](https://golang.org)